 1010-30.1 When it becomes necessary or desirable to revise a recorded Final Plat, the subdivider shall prepare a letter to the Director documenting the reason for and extent of the revision and drawing(s) that contain the subject revisions along with a review fee determined by the Board of Commissioners.
-The revised plat shall contain a new signature block, be dated with the current date, be drawn at an appropriate scale and contain notation(s) indicating the nature, location and number of the revision, the previously recorded subdivision name, date and book and page number of the revision(s).
-The subdivision name, date and book and page number of the revision(s) and the new plat drawings shall be designated as "Revised Final Plat".
+The revised plat shall contain a new signature block, be dated with the current date, be drawn at an appropriate scale and contain notation(s) indicating the nature, location and number of the revision, the previously recorded subdivision name, date and book and page number of the original or previously recorded recording shall be noted on the new plat; and the new plat drawings shall be designated as "Revised Final Plat".